adam-lynch/adam-lynch.github.io/writing/under-the-hood-of-a-hybrid-app.md

 ---
 date: 2016-04-16
-description: It has been about a year since we had A peek under the hood of Teamwork Chat.
+summary: It has been about a year since we had A peek under the hood of Teamwork Chat.
 Since then, we’ve added a few nice features, fixed some bugs, and introduced a couple.
 You know how it goes.
 More...
 original:
   blogLink: https://engineroom.teamwork.com
   blogName: Teamwork's Engine Room